dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 When we're focusing on the `flowpath` it can be easy to forget about the `system_state`, and vice-versa.
 Why does this happen?
 The answer becomes obvious once you think about it: we're dealing with different levels of abstraction.

-Take for example the "Step 4" state in the state machine above.
+Take for example the "Step 4" state in the state machine diagram [above](#state-machines-to-the-rescue).
 That's not really a state _per se_: it represents instead a set of four states, all of which have `"SimpleFlow\Step4"` as part of them.
 The same goes for the [state machine earlier in the blog post](#iteration-2-loop-based-na%C3%AFve-approach): these 4 states and their transitions exist within the wider context of a higher-level `flowpath`.

-Answering the question posed at the end of the previous chapter: does it make sense to reason about this load scenario as a gargantuan state machine with 40 nodes?
-No: the 10 step state machine is fine, as long as you always keep in mind that each step is actually a mini state machine.
+So, does it make sense to reason about this load scenario as a gargantuan state machine with 40 nodes?
+No: the 10-step state machine is fine, as long as you always keep in mind that each step is actually a mini state machine.

-The image below should make this idea of nested state machines clearer, by highlighting the states hidden by "Step 1" and "Step 2" of the state machine in the previous chapter.
+The image below should make this idea of nested state machines clearer, by highlighting the states hidden by "Step 1" and "Step 2" of the state machine in the previous chapter.[^10]

+[^10]: This concept of nested state machines is not new: they are called **_Hierarchical State Machines_** and are popularly used in the game development industry.

 <figure>
     <img src="/images/state-machine-abstraction.excalidraw.svg" alt="The load scenario as a state machine">